LGBudd/Nova_Scotia-PEI-New_Brunswick/README.md

 # Nova_Scotia-PEI-New_Brunswick
-FlightGear Canada Scenery for Nova Scotia, Prince Edward Island and New Brunswick Provinces, Canada
+FlightGear Canada Land Cover Scenery for Nova Scotia, Prince Edward Island and New Brunswick Provinces

 ## License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.